auraphp/Aura.Web/README-REQUEST.md

 $request = $web_factory->newRequest();

 // assume our application has `application/json` and `text/csv` available
-// as content types, in order of highest-to-lowest preference for delivery
+// as media types, in order of highest-to-lowest preference for delivery
 $available = array(
     'application/json',
     'text/csv',